Find out when and how to tell HMRC about new ERS schemes, or schemes that have ceased.

 To tell HMRC about the cessation of your ERS scheme, you’ll need the Government Gateway user ID and password you used when you told HMRC about the scheme.

-You’ll need to provide a final event date.
+You’ll need to give a final event date.

 You must submit any outstanding returns until the date of cessation.